codenotary/immudb/README.md

 programming language you're using, for experimentation, or just because you prefer your app only uses REST endpoints.

 For a super quick start, please follow step by step guides for each SDK or pick a basic running sample from [immudb-client-examples](https://github.com/codenotary/immudb-client-examples).
 Otherwise, you can use the immudb CLI tools described below.

-### CLI tools

-- **immuclient** is the CLI client for immudb.
-You can read, write data into immudb from the commandline using direct or interactive mode.
-- **immuadmin** is the admin CLI for immudb.
-You can manage immudb and get statistics as well as runtime information.

-The latest release binaries can be found [here](https://github.com/codenotary/immudb/releases)

-Simply run ```./immuclient``` on the same machine or ```./immuclient -a <immudb-host>```

-For security reasons we recommend using immuadmin only on the same system as immudb.
-User management is restricted to localhost usage.
-Simply run ```./immuadmin``` on the same machine.

 ### Real world examples